 In this defective system of punctuation, the period, question mark and exclamation point are simply transcribed using double accents :

-Punctuation within a sentence uses single Level accents :
+Punctuation within a sentence uses some other signs :

 Musa text can be bold, italic or underlined, for example for text cited from a different source or quotations.

 Kana and fangzi gaits use the same punctuation, but adapted to the spacing of each gait.
 Sentence-final (and clause-final) punctuation - intonational or defective - takes the same space as a kana or fangzi.
 So does the kana comma, but the fangzi comma is a little narrower - it doesn't end a clause.

 The twin goals of this adjustment are to help the punctutation jump out from the text, visually, using whitespace, and at the same time to reduce the amount of whitespace consumed by alphabet gait punctuation.